homezen/gslm-starter-project/README.md

 1. Update `config.yml` with new milestones and labels
 1. Commit and push to a git repo (preferably via pull request)
-1. CI sync labels and milestones across target Github repos
+1. CI syncs labels and milestones across target Github repos

 For more info on github-sync-labels-milestones see <https://github.com/Jimdo/github-sync-labels-milestones>